ztoth8684/cortical_bone_generator/README.md

 The main program.
 Generates a 3-dimensional array intended to replicate cortical bone at the micron scale.
 Each voxel of the array generated represents a 10 micron cube.
 Uses functions defined in PoreGenerator_funcs.py
 ## PoreGenerator_funcs.py
 ### nameFig(option)
-Function that takes in option.namestyle and outputs the name to be used for the files.
+Function that outputs the name to save the program output files as.
+If `Timestamp`, saves the file in `YYYY_MM_DD_HH_MM_SS` format.
 ### getPD(mu, sigma, weighting, option)
-Function that takes in parameters and outputs probability distribution objects, which are later used to create variance within the program.
+Function that outputs probability distribution objects for for circularity, diameter, porosity, osteon length, and azimuthal angle, which are later used to create variance within the program.
 ### getRC(option, PD)
 Function that generates radius and circularity values for each pore generated.
-If DiscreteCircularities or DiscreteDiameters options are used, the values used are selected from that discrete list.
+If `LinearDiscrete*` or `WeightedDiscrete*` options are used, the values used are chosen from the list or rounded to the nearest value on the list, respectively.
 ### networkPore(valueslog, minz, z, maxz, iteration)
-Function that takes in the list of pores previously generated in order to generate new pores branching off of previous ones.
+Function uses a list of pores previously generated in order to generate new pores branching off of them.
 Used to better replicate the networked structure of the canal system in cortical bone.
 ### getXY(option, XYprimer)
 Function that generates x and y coordinate values for each pore generated.
-Depending on option.LocationType, each pore is either generated with a random center, or according to a square or radial grid pattern.
+Depending on `option.LocationType`, each pore is either generated with a random center, or according to a square (`'Square'`) or radial grid pattern (`'Radial'`).
 ### erodePores(Bone)
-Functions used in conjunction to roughen the image generated and to break up geometric artefacts such as straight lines.
+Functions used to roughen the image generated and to break up geometric artefacts such as straight lines by filling in pores at the edges.
 ### mergePores(Bone)
-Functions used in conjunction to roughen the image generated and to break up geometric artefacts such as straight lines.
+Functions used to roughen the image generated and to break up geometric artefacts such as straight lines by widening pores and merging nearby ones.
 ### getTextOutput(option, mu, sigma, weighting, TargetPorosity, pores_before_networking, sealed_osteon_chance, transverse_flag_onset, shape_proportions, RNGkey, fname)
-Function that takes in all important variables and formats them to be saved as text and excel files along with the image generated.
+Function that takes in all input variables and formats them to be saved as text and excel files along with the image generated.
 ### make3DModel(fpath, fname, Bone)
-Lorem ipsum dolor sit amet...
+Saves generated array as an .stl file.
-## GetPoreData.py
+## GetPoreInfo.py
+### importBone(fpath, fname)
+Reads .TIFF file to retrieve the saved array.
-### GetPoreInfo(file_directory)
+### GetPoreData(file_directory)
-...
+Imports folder of .TIFF files, segments them into two-dimensional layers, and labels all pixels in each pore via a connected component labeling algorithm.
+The diameter of each pore is then found assuming a circular shape.
+Both the lists for individual samples and the aggregate data is saved.
 ### SavePoreData(filename)
-...
+Saves `counts` and `values` variables from `GetPoreData()` as a .pkl file.
 ### ReadPoreData(targetfile)
-...
+Opens .pkl file from `SavePoreData()` and retrieves the `values` data.
 ### PoreHist(values, title)
-...
+Creates histogram with standardized format from pore data.
 ### PlotDiameterGraphs(titles, varnames)
-...
+Batch creates histograms with `PoreHist()`.
 ### UnbalancedTTest(values_test, values_real)
-...
+Performs an unbalanced t-test on two sets of values.
 ### PercentBinHeightChange(Best_values, Literature_values, Real_values)
-...
-### importBone(fpath, fname)
-...
+Compares the histogram bins for two samples, returning the average percent change in bin height between the two.
 ### RuntimeProfiler(filename)
-...
+Runs the program with data on how long different code segments take to run.

 ## SetupBoneImg.py
 Python script for use in Seg3D which adds a function, `showPorosity(filename)`, to be used in the python console.
 This function takes the name of a file to import and processes the image before displaying it in 3D.